David-Molinari/david-molinari/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on learning-driven projects.
+- 🔭 I'm currently in the final stages of Lambda School's Full Stack Web Development program.
-- 🌱 I’m currently learning HTML, CSS, JS, React, Node and more.
+- 🌱 My projects exhibit my learning of HTML, CSS, JS, React, Node and more over the past year.
-- 📫 How to reach me: david-molinari@lambdastudents.com
+- 📫 How to reach me: david.m.molinari@gmail.com

 Thanks for stopping by!